 In terms of money matters, it is also encouraged to take steps towards being financially independent so you can live life on your own terms and not burden your children for financial support, which can also cause resentment.

-One good way to start planning for the prime of your life is to check out Gro Retire Flex, a flexible savings plan that provides a steady stream of income during your retirement.
+One good way to start planning for the prime of your life is to check out Gro Retire Flex Pro, a flexible insurance savings plan that provides a steady stream of income during your retirement.
 Depending on your lifestyle needs, you can also choose your desired amount and duration of payouts.
 What’s great is that acceptance is guaranteed1 regardless of your health condition!